dj-wasabi/python-syncope/docs/index.rst

 Overview
 ========

 This is an python wrapper for the Syncope REST API.
 You'll be able to get, create and update User, roles and a lot more via the API.
+You'll need basic understanding of JSON to use this module properly.
+I tried to add a lot of example on how to use the functions in this module.
+If you do however find something that might be documented better, please let me know.
+Also check the 'examples' directory on github for examples.

 Installation